Skip to main content

 (3) Supervision requirements pursuant to the regulations of the interstate compact, located at https://aphsa.org/AAICPC/AAICPC/Resources.aspx.

-(J) If a PCSA receives a request from the compact or deputy compact administrator of a sending state or territory to conduct a home assessment for an Ohio placement resource, the PCSA shall:
+(J) If a PCSA receives a request from the appropriate ICPC staff of a sending state or territory to conduct a home assessment for an Ohio placement resource, the PCSA is to:

 (2) Prepare the home assessment in accordance with the administrative rule governing the placement resource being considered.
 The assistant deputy compact administrator of the PCSA cannot sign as the person approving the homestudy.

-(b) An adoptive home shall be evaluated pursuant to Chapter 5101:2-48 of the Administrative Code.
+(b) An adoptive home is to be evaluated pursuant to Chapter 5101:2-48 of the Administrative Code.

-(c) A relative or non-relative kin home shall be evaluated pursuant to rule 5101:2-42-18 of the Administrative Code unless the sending state requires the relative or non-relative kin to be certified as a foster home.
+(c) A relative or non-relative kin home is to be evaluated pursuant to rule 5101:2-42-18 of the Administrative Code unless the sending state requires the relative or non-relative kin to be certified as a foster home.

 (d) If a parent home is to be evaluated, rule 5101:2-42-18 of the Administrative Code may be used as a guideline, however the restrictions listed in paragraphs (F) and (G) of rule 5101:2-42-18 of the Administrative Code do not apply to parent home assessments, unless the sending state requires the parent to be certified as a foster parent or approved as an adoptive home.